raphael-group/hatchet/docs/source/doc_count_alleles.md

 # count-alleles

-This step of HATCHet calls heterozygous germline SNPs from the matched-normal sample and counts the number of reads covering both the alleles of each identified heterozgyous SNP in every tumor sample.
+Given one or more BAM files and lists of heterozygous SNP positions, this step of HATCHet counts the number of reads covering both the alleles of each identified heterozgyous SNP in every tumor sample.

 ## Input